flintlib/arb/doc/source/arb.rst

     Sets *y* to the value of *x* without rounding.

+.. function:: int arb_set_str(arb_t res, const char * inp, long prec)

+    Sets *res* to the value specified by the human-readable string *inp*.
+    The input may be a decimal floating-point literal, such as "25", "0.001", "7e+141" or "-31.4159e-1", and may also consist of two such literals separated by the symbol "+/-" and optionally enclosed in brackets, e.g. "[3.25 +/- 0.0001]", or simply "[+/- 10]" with an implicit zero midpoint.
+    The output is rounded to *prec* bits, and if the binary-to-decimal conversion is inexact, the resulting error is added to the radius.

+    The symbols "inf" and "nan" are recognized (a nan midpoint results in an indeterminate interval, with infinite radius).

+    Returns 0 if successful and nonzero if unsuccessful.
+If unsuccessful, the result is set to an indeterminate interval

 .. function:: void arb_set_fmpz_2exp(arb_t y, const fmpz_t x, const fmpz_t e)

     Sets *y* to `x \cdot 2^e`.